bbauska/Coursera-Bootstrap/README.md

 been completed, you can just scroll back and see what it does.

-It first cleans up, then it copies the HTML files, then it copies the font files, then it does the \"imagemin\" task, then it does the
-\"useminPrepare\", then it does the \"concat\", then it does the
-\"cssmin\", both the distribution and generated, and then it does the
-\"uglify\", then \"uglify\" task, then it runs the \"filerev\" and then finally the \"usemin\" task.
+It first cleans up, then it copies the HTML files, then it copies the font files, then it does the "imagemin" task, then it does the "useminPrepare", then it does the "concat", then it does the "cssmin", both the distribution and generated, and then it does the "uglify", then "uglify" task, then it runs the "filerev" and then finally the "usemin" task.

 And then our distribution folder should now be ready.

 Going to our editor, you now see that the distribution folder has been prepared.

-Let\'s specifically look at the main \".css\" and main \".js\" files.
+Let\'s specifically look at the main ".css" and main ".js" files.

 Note the names of these files.

-Notice that after main, there is a dot and then there is a 20-character hash that has been added by \"filerev\" here.
+Notice that after main, there is a dot and then there is a 20-character hash that has been added by "filerev" here.

-What happens is if I prepare a new distribution folder, every time I prepare the new distribution folder, this hash changes, which means that every single time I deploy a new version of my website, if any browsers have previously viewed my web site then their cache entries, where they might have cached the main \".css\" and main \".js\" has become invalidated because we have a new version of the main \".css\" and main
+What happens is if I prepare a new distribution folder, every time I prepare the new distribution folder, this hash changes, which means that every single time I deploy a new version of my website, if any browsers have previously viewed my web site then their cache entries, where they might have cached the main ".css" and main ".js" has become invalidated because we have a new version of the main ".css" and main ".js".
-\".js\".

 The browser will re-download these things.
-I didn\'t show the
-\"filerev\" with the NPM scripts, but I just added it in here just to show you how it is done with the Grunt.
+I didn\'t show the "filerev" with the NPM scripts, but I just added it in here just to show you how it is done with the Grunt.

 With this, we complete this exercise.
 Let\'s take a quick look at the site in our browser.

-Going to your browser, you can see that I am now loading in
+Going to your browser, you can see that I am now loading in "dist/index.html".
-\"dist/index.html\".

 This is from the distribution folder, so I\'m checking out and it looks just fine.

-The \"aboutus.html\" also looks just fine, just like before.
+The "aboutus.html" also looks just fine, just like before.

 And the contact page also looks well prepared for deployment.